 Though you might not want to abbreviate your business name, your customers or other companies might refer to its initials anyway.
 Properly investigate your acronym’s meaning before going to market to evade an embarrassing result.

 06. Beware of trends

-Use your name in sentences and speak about it with your acquaintances.
-How does it roll off the tongue?
-If a person has a hard time pronouncing your business name, then they might be inclined to avoid talking about it all together, which is far from ideal.
+Pay attention to how your business name sounds in conversation, video and audio recordings.
+Start with speaking it aloud as a test, then progress to using it in sentences and speaking about it with your acquaintances.
+Does it roll off the tongue?
+If a person can’t easily pronounce your business name, then they might avoid talking about it altogether.

-An effective way to validate your business name is by reaching out to friends, family, partners and investors to get their insight.
-Talking with them at this early stage of your business can give you further inspiration or have you rethink your name choice.
+Reach out to friends, family, partners and investors to get their insight and validate your business name.
+These conversations can further inspire you or cause you to rethink your name choice.

-Search engines: Turn to places like Google and Bing to see what comes up when you search your name.
-One of the biggest mistakes you can make is being associated with something inappropriate.
-If you do business internationally, check for cultural references across the countries you plan on doing business in.
+Search engines: See what comes up when you search your name.
+If you do business internationally, check for cultural references across the countries.

-Social media platforms: Do a search on social media to make sure that this name is available.
-Your Instagram handle, Facebook Business Page, and the other social media branding aspects of your future business are just as important as your domain name is.
+Social media platforms: Search social media to make sure that the name is available.
+Your Instagram handle, Facebook Business Page, and the other social media branding aspects can be just as important to your business as your domain name.

-Your local business registration service: Lastly, check that someone else didn’t already register a trademark under this name.
-If you live in the U.S., you can check with Uspto.gov.
-If you are located elsewhere, go on the host country’s government website and familiarize yourself with the process there for setting up a business.
+Your local business registration service: Check that someone else didn’t already register a business name similar to yours.
+If you live in the U.S., you can check with uspto.gov.
+If you are located elsewhere, go to the host country’s government website and familiarize yourself with their business registration process.